-- Results of surveys implemented at farm and value chain levels, in each LL areas (report and synthetic data,) due to the European Commission in November 2024 => specific data set and data analysis on Social Acceptability for the first LL (test), to be produced under the supervision of the Expert(s); - Synthesis report on AE Value Chains, identifying levers and potential policy measures to foster AE transitions in the LL areas, due in November 2024 => specific report Chapter on Social Acceptability to be produced by the Expert(s) including final methodology, result analysis for the first LL; - Second results of surveys implemented at farm and value chain levels, in each LL areas.
+- D4.3: Results of surveys implemented at farm and value chain levels, in each LL areas (report and synthetic data,) due to the European Commission in November 2024 => specific data set and data analysis on Social Acceptability for the first LL (test), to be produced under the supervision of the Expert(s); - D3.2: Synthesis report on AE Value Chains, identifying levers and potential policy measures to foster AE transitions in the LL areas, due in November 2024 => specific report Chapter on Social Acceptability to be produced by the Expert(s) including final methodology, result analysis for the first LL; - D4.7: Second results of surveys implemented at farm and value chain levels, in each LL areas.
 Data will be accompanied by an analytical synthesis for each survey completed, due in November 2025 => specific data set and data analysis on Social Acceptability, to be produced under the supervision of the Expert(s) for all relevant LL in the project.

-Draft data sets and contributions for those deliverables will be submitted by the Expert(s) or under their supervision at the latest in October 2024.
+Draft data sets and contributions for D4.3 and D3.2, will be submitted by the Expert(s) or under their supervision at the latest in October 2024.